Learn How You Can Build Your Email List with Squeeze Pages

 3. Craft a strong message

 At this point, you know what your page is about and how you’ll build it.
 Now you just need to know what to write on the page to entice readers.

-This is surprisingly easy, because the key is simply not to overwhelm the reader.
+This is surprisingly easy because the key is simply to not overwhelm the reader.

-That’s it.
-Nothing else.
+All you need to do is tell the readers what to do and what’s in it for them.
 You don’t need to prove anything about your business as a whole or tell visitors why they should work with you—you only need to get them interested in your lead magnet.